 Many workplaces today are fraught with stress and tension, especially when tight deadlines are a regular problem and seem to always be looming overhead.

-Low employee morale may be a common problem, but it doesn’t have to be one that affects your team’s productivity, and it doesn’t have to be a constant issue in your work environment.
+Low employee morale may be a common problem.
+But it doesn’t have to be one that affects your team’s productivity, and it doesn’t have to be a constant issue in your work environment.

 Boosting morale can seem difficult at first, but there are a variety of methods that have been proven to work that can be employed, all of which are simple and easy to implement.

-Leadership Skill 1.
-Recognize Special Events
+1. Recognize Special Events

-You don’t have to go nuts, but something as simple as a celebratory birthday cake or making a display of presenting a gift to an employee who just got married will show that you care about your employees and value them as more than just cogs in the business machine.
+You don’t have to go nuts, but something as simple as a celebratory birthday cake or making a display of presenting a gift to an employee who just got married will show that you care about your employees, and value them as more than just cogs in the machine.

-Leadership Skill 2.
-Reward Your Employees for Hard Work
+2. Reward Your Employees for Hard Work

-Leadership Skill 3.
-Keep an Open Dialogue
+3. Keep an Open Dialogue

-Perhaps the most important thing any team leader can do, making sure your team has the ability to speak their mind all the time is essential.
+Making sure your team has the ability to speak their mind all the time is essential.
 Once your employees know they won’t be ridiculed or put-down for “bad” ideas, you might be surprised how employees that were once somewhat quiet become vocal, valuable members of your team.

-Along with keeping an open dialogue, it’s also important to let your staff members know that putting other employees’ ideas down or being negative in an inappropriate manner simply won’t be tolerated in your workplace.
+Along with keeping an open dialogue, it’s also important to let your staff members know that shutting other employees’ ideas down or being negative in an inappropriate manner simply won’t be tolerated in your workplace.

-Leadership Skill 4.
-Listen to Your Employees
+4. Listen to Your Employees

 Actually listening to your employees is a must.
 You may be the boss, but workers notice when you aren’t paying attention, and over time, it can be demoralizing.